DennisSchenkel/PP4-Cityfur/README.md

 Real world use:
 Mention the real world scenario for the app.

+Technologies and services used
+- Heroku
+- Cloudinary

 Steps of development:
 - Starting with a basic html and css layout
 - Adding the core functionality of guest checkin and checkout.